We’ve selected the 10 best air heat pumps in three performance categories to give you the information needed to make your buying decision.

 Efficiency: 13 SEER cooling efficiency and 8.0 HSPF heating efficiency to 24 SEER and 13 HSPF.
 The higher the rating, the more efficient the unit.

-Average cost: A 3-ton, 17 SEER two-stage central heat pump is right about average, and the installed cost is $7,500 to $10,500 based on brand and installation complexities.
-Expect to pay about $9,000 for a complete system with the capability, especially if you choose one of the top heat pumps available.
+Average cost: A 3-ton, 17 SEER two-stage central heat pump is right about average, and the installed cost is $7,500 to $12,500 based on the brand and installation complexities.

 There are cheaper brands like Goodman and Payne, but you might not get the long-term quality and performance you’re here to find.

 Cost factors are explored below.
 They’ll allow you to narrow down your potential heat pump installation cost based on the units you’re considering.